TGGamer1/Dots/README.md

 </div>

 Run `bootstrap.sh` with `--auto` to automatically install packages and link configs.
-Or use `--skip-update` with `--auto` to automatically install packages and link configs without updating the package repo(s) and your entire system
+Or use `--skip-update` with `--auto` to automatically install packages and link configs without updating the package repo(s) and your entire system.

-Open a new terminal for changes to take effect.
+<h4>Please insure bash is installed and avilable.</h4>

 Alternately, In a POSIX-Compilant Shell:
 ```
 source bootstrap.sh
 ```
 `Bash` is recommended by the developer as it is what he used, but `sh` can also be used.
+Nothing else is recommanded and may not behave correctly, zsh has been tested and gave errors.

 **Optional:** Customize the pkgs/*.txt files to include the packages you want.